Alexandra Fraser

 Assistant Instructional Professor, Master of Arts Program in the Humanities, Department of Art History, The College

-In addition to MAPH curriculum, I teach thematic courses in the Art History Department on topics such as luxury and historical change, interiority and modernity, color, and the global Arts and Crafts.
-I received my Ph.D. from the University of Michigan in 2018.
+In addition to MAPH curriculum, I teach thematic courses in the Art History Department on topics such as luxury and historical change, interiority and modernity, color and décor, and migratory aesthetics.
+I received my Ph.D. from the Department of History of Art at the University of Michigan and my BA from the University of British Columbia.
 I’m also a graduate of MAPH, which I completed in 2009.
-I have worked in education departments at MCA Chicago and The Power Plant Contemporary in Toronto, and have contributed curatorial and scholarly work to collections in both France and North America.
-I love to talk about really great writing, take extraordinarily long city walks, listen to Canadian talk radio, and frequent my local branch of the Chicago Public Library.
 I am a member of Faculty Forward/SEIU Local 73, the contingent faculty union at the University of Chicago.